bolderbrush10/SearchlightAssault/programmer-notes.md

 ## Known Bugs:

+- [Mitigated] Players right clicking to destroy a ghost searchlight can leave behind ghost signal-interfaces

+- [Mitigated] It's possible to 'fake out' the turtle near the edge of the searchlight range and desync the searchlight from attacking its turtle or make the turtle "lock up"

 - [Cheat Mode] Mass-deconstructing alarm-mode searchlights and boosted turrets at the same exact time causes the searchlights to re-boost turrets as they die, causing boosted versions of that turret to be spawned in and avoid being mass-deconstructed.

 - Boosted turrets have trouble shooting at something if it has its force set every tick

-- Changing mod settings from the main menu instead of during runtime doesn't really stick

-- It's possible to 'fake out' the turtle near the edge of the searchlight range and desync the searchlight from attacking its turtle or make the turtle "lock up"

-- Two searchlights have trouble targeting each other (Possibly because of raise / clear alarm "destroying" their targets)
+- Two searchlights have trouble targeting each other at the same time (Probably because of raise / clear alarm "destroying" their targets)

-- Players right clicking to destroy a ghost searchlight can leave behind ghost signal-interfaces

 ## TODO's